Player's Profile

 History

-2004-05: Testwuide played 46 games for Waterloo in his first USHL season and scored 2 goals with 8 assists.
+2004-05: Mike Testwuide played 46 games for Waterloo in his first USHL season and scored 2 goals with 8 assists.

 2005-06: Testwuide had a breakthrough season in his second year with USHL Waterloo.
 The 19-year-old right winger scored 18 goals with 12 assists in 54 games and played for Team East at the USHL Prospects/All-Star Game.
 Testwuide led the Black Hawks in plus/minus at +4 and was the only player who appeared in 50 or more games with a plus rating as Waterloo finished under .500 and did not reach the playoffs.
 Testwuide committed to playing college hockey at Colorado College in 2006-07.